Geometrically formal 4-manifolds with nonnegative sectional curvature: Introduction

 \begin{thm} Let $M$ be a connected compact oriented $4$-dimensional Riemannian manifold with sectional curvature $K\ge 1$.
 Suppose that

 Then $M$ is homeomorphic to $S^4$ or to $\underbrace{\C\P^2\sharp\cdots\sharp\C\P^2}_k$ with $1\le k\le 10^{238}$. \end{thm}

 Of course, the upper bound on $k$ in this theorem is far from optimal.
 One would rather expect that $M$ has to be homeomorphic to $S^4$ or to $\C\P^2$.
-By reversing the orientation of $M$, one sees that in the assumption one can replace $W^+$ by $W^-$.
+By reversing the orientation of $M$, one can replace $W^+$ by $W^-$ in the assumption.
 Note that there is no claim in the statement that the homeomorphism between $M$ and $\C\P^2\sharp\cdots\sharp\C\P^2$ has to be orientation preserving.
+Theorem~\ref{thm:alt} may be compared to a result by M.~H.~Noronha \cite[Cor.~1]{N} where it is assumed that $\scal$ and the pointwise norm of $W^+$ are constant.

 The main step for the proof of Theorem~\ref{thm:alt} was done in \cite{B}.
 In Section~\ref{sec:alt} we will show how to derive the formulation given in Theorem~\ref{thm:alt} from the work in \cite{B}.